-Our China administrative office for China Glorious City-Hengyang is located at 4/F, Ren Fang Hotel, Shigu District, Hengyang, Hunan Province, PRC, which is comprised of approximately 1,000 square meters, and is staffed by management and office personnel.
+Our China administrative and sales offices for China Glorious City-Hengyang are located at China Glorious City-Hengyang, Cailun Dadao, Shigu District, Hengyang, Hunan Province, PRC, which is comprised of approximately 3,286 and 1,268 square meters of gross floor area, respectively, and are staffed by management, office and sales personnel.
+We have land use rights for the building in which our Hengyang City administrative office and sales offices are located.

-Our China administrative office for China Glorious City-Zhoukou is located at East of 100 meters from Intersection of Taishan Road and Tengfei Road, Chuanhui District, Zhoukou, Henan Province, PRC, which is comprised of approximately 900 square meters, and is provided by local government on a rent-free basis, and is staffed by management and office personnel.
+Our China administrative and sales offices for China Glorious City-Zhoukou are located at China Glorious City-Zhoukou, 500 meters East of Intersection of Taishan Road and Zhouhuai Road, Chuanhui District, Zhoukou, Henan Province, PRC, which are comprised of approximately 2,551 and 1,100 square meters of gross floor area, respectively, and are staffed by management, office and sales personnel.
+We have land use rights for the building in which our Zhoukou City administrative office and sales offices are located.